muzooka/api/readme.md

 <sub><sub>\* If you would like further consideration, please contact us at api@muzooka.com.</sub></sub>

+## Webhooks

+You can integrate your server with Muzooka by utilizing webhooks.
+Read more in a dedicated [webhook integration guide](webhooks.md).

 ## Artist Lookup Endpoint

 To lookup an artist, use their name or a portion of it for a fuzzy match.
 Use following endpoint: